-The vibrant community initiative goal involves increasing residential development in the downtown, the support of arts and entertainment facilities, and integrating existing recreational facilities in the downtown to make downtown a live, work and play destination.
+The housing goal involves promoting, encouraging, and incentivizing residential development and occupancy within the CRA.
 The CRA is working to attain this goal with the Launch Now development under construction with the assistance of the CRA Grant Program.
-Launch Now will provide twenty (20) new boutique apartment units in a mixed use building in the heart of the Historic Downtown.
-The Launch Now project with the assistance of CRA Building Program grants is slated to be completed in fiscal year 2023.
+Launch Now will provide twenty (20) new boutique apartment units in a mixed-use building in the heart of the Historic Downtown.
+The Launch Now project with the assistance of CRA Building Program grants is slated to be completed in fiscal year 2024.
 A second residential development with 384 total multifamily units known as Horizon at Sand Point is in the Building Permit stage and is taking advantage of the increase in residential density and building height in the Uptown Subdistrict of the CRA.
 The CRA provided design approval of the Horizon development in Fiscal Year 2021.
-The Horizon at Sand Point developer has acquired additional adjacent property in FY 2022 and revised their site plan during the fiscal year.
-Construction is estimated to begin in Fiscal Year 2023.
-More residential including workforce, and low & moderate housing is needed as pointed out in the City's Strategic Economic Development
+The Horizon at Sand Point developer has acquired additional adjacent property in FY 2022 and revised their site plan during Fiscal Year 2023.
+Construction is estimated to begin in the Fiscal Year 2024.
+More residential including workforce, and low & moderate housing is needed as pointed out in the City's Strategic Economic Development Plan to make the CRA more vibrant.